THE AGRICULTURAL ECONOMICS SOCIETY

 It would be remiss if the President of the Agricultural Economics Society, based in New Zealand, did not address the issue of Farming without Subsidies in at least one of her letters.
 Interest in this topic from UK members UK is obviously heightened by Brexit and/or the ongoing fall in the real value of subsides from the CAP.

 New Zealand famously removed all subsidies to agricultural producers as part of its post-1984 reforms.
 Prior to those reforms, New Zealand (NZ) had a relatively high degree of regulation throughout its economy.
 With a change in government in 1984 accompanied by an exchange rate crisis and a looming fiscal crisis, NZ undertook widespread liberalisation.
 The pace and extent of the reform programme was impressive (Paul Dalziel, New Zealand’s economic reforms: an assessment.
 Review of Political Economy, 2002).
-In summary, NZ removed all financial controls, floated its exchange rate, best casual watches undertook major privatisation of state enterprises, relaxed labour market controls, and removed most import tariffs and regulations.
+In summary, NZ removed all financial controls, floated its exchange rate, undertook major privatisation of state enterprises, relaxed labour market controls, and removed most import tariffs and regulations.

 The agriculture subsidies were relatively short lived.
 Until the mid-1970s, support levels were relatively low.
 However, the introduction of Supplementary Minimum Payments (SMPs) in 1978 – a form of deficiency payment that favoured the sheep breeding flock – followed swiftly by a raft of other measures, marked a rapid escalation in support levels.
 These measures included: incentives for land development; concessionary livestock valuation schemes; preferential credit for farm purchase; tax concessions; and fertiliser subsidies.
 Most were phased out in 1984, with some transitional arrangements persisting until 1986.